 Paying taxes in Austria

 In Austria, there are essentially two different systems for collecting income tax.
-Employees and pensioners pay a salary tax, while the self-employed pay income tax.
-The tax rates are the same but salary tax is a special form of income tax and is collected by the employer at the point at which the wage or salary payment is made, and remitted direct to the tax office.
+Employees and pensioners pay a wage tax, while the self-employed pay income tax.
+The tax rates are the same but wage tax is a special form of income tax and is collected by the employer at the point at which the wage or salary payment is made, and remitted directly to the tax office.